Looking for ideas to make colorful cupcakes that are vibrant and cheerful?

 So I resorted to leaving the frosting on the cupcakes not so smooth, on purpose, simply for the texture.

 My customer liked the cupcakes and I was glad to have made her happy.

-I hope this has given you some inspiration on using plain colors for your cupcakes.
+I hope this has given you some inspiration on using pastel shades for your cupcakes.